mjbright/www.mjbright-training.eu/content/en/blog/annual-news/2025-newsletter/index.md

 Keep an eye out for us at events, and get ready to embark on a learning journey that transcends boundaries!

 *#TechEvents #TrainingInnovation #2025Journey*

+## What are your training needs ?

+Visit our training catalog at https://www.mjbright-training.eu/docs/

+Let us know what related trainings you need ...